cameronmclean/praxis/notebook.md

 also I need/want some basic text indexing too http://4store.org/trac/wiki/TextIndexing by specifying which objects should be indexed and how - eg dc:name, lp:descritpion, orcid:author blah blah.

+#####20150525

+OK so got panel sending SOME data back to index.js /add-on need to think carefully about what variables are in scope and when the post/data is being called. fix this first....

+THEN - to find out why the POST request from the node.js end is not seeign the req.body (assuming it is being sent)...